jonaaa20/itunes-web-sources/README.md

 ***Now the album is fully tagged*** (http://i.imgur.com/yXkLPvH.png) (http://i.imgur.com/lbikgiq.png)

 ***HEY!
-THE DEFAULT SIZE OF THE COVER IS 600x600!
+THE DEFAULT SIZE OF THE COVER IS THE HIGHEST!
 YOU CAN CHANGE IT BY YOURSELF ON "COVERURL" INSIDE THE SCRIPT!!!***

 # Extras